 but the vast rock of materiality that in the slow

 grinding of time will eclipse for each of us

 And if we will have an angel at the tomb,

 weighty with Max Planck’s quanta, vivid with hair,

 opaque in the dawn light, robed in real linen

 The specific path to apophatic theology begins with the negation of reason and sensory knowledge and categories.
 By unknowing one may know the One Who Is above every object of knowledge.
 Proceeding from negations one ascends from the inferior degrees of being to the highest, by progressively setting aside all that can be known, in order to draw near to the Unknown in the darkness of absolute ignorance.

-Once the body has been properly subjected to the mind one learns to control the sensations of the mind cleansing the mind by removing from all that prevents it’s elevation to God.
+Once the body has been properly subjected to the nous one learns to control the sensations of the nous cleansing the nous by removing from all that prevents it’s elevation to God.
 Our body no longer monitors bodily sensations as the basis for the formation of thought and action.
-These sensations (the “passions” in the nomenclature of the ascetic desert Fathers & Mothers) cease to intercede in the mind’s control of the body.
+These sensations (the “passions” in the nomenclature of the ascetic desert Fathers and Mothers) cease to intercede in the nous’s control of the body.